youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

     Limit advertising tracking, treated as boolean.
 Set to nonzero to indicate a true value.
 Corresponds to 'lmt' field.
+*   `kSbSystemPropertyDeviceType`

+    Type of the device, e.g. such as "TV", "STB", "OTT" Please see Youtube Technical requirements for a full list of allowed values

 ## Typedefs ##